 Convert the strain gauge readings to strains ε_x and ε_y , and the loads to Newtons.
-Measure the dimensions of the beam, then use the stress/strain data to calculate the Young's modulus E and Poisson's ratio v of the beam (Use the gradients of the stress/strain lines, rather than individual readings - the LINEST function in Excel is useful here.).
+Measure the dimensions of the beam.
+Then calculate the bending stress at the position of the strain gauges and use the stress/strain data to calculate the Young's modulus E and Poisson's ratio v of the beam (Use the gradients of the stress/strain lines, rather than individual readings - the LINEST function in Excel is useful here.).
 The theory for this part of the practical is given in Appendix 1.